diodechain/website/_posts/2024-06-10-open-approach-to-ztna.md

 - **Eliminating Vendor Lock-In:** Diode's open-source framework allows organizations to avoid being locked into limited options from a single vendor, providing the flexibility to adapt and evolve their security strategies as needed.

+A growing number of application providers have deployed and are building on the Diode Network.

 - **Enhancing Security through Decentralization:** The decentralized nature of Diode's network mitigates the risks associated with centralized control and single points of failure.

+Diode's (https://diode.io/download#node)[Lite Node] makes it possible for anyone to contribute to the network.

-- **Promoting Transparency and Trust:** By using blockchain for logging and verification, Diode ensures that all network activities are transparent and tamper-proof, thereby fostering greater trust among users.
+- **Promoting Transparency and Trust:** By using blockchain to anchor key parts of the network definitions, Diode ensures that network participants are tamper-proof and auditable on an application-specific basis, thereby fostering greater trust among users.

 - **Increasing Accessibility:** Diode’s unique implementation of application- sponsorship for secure bandwidth creates a marketplace dynamic for network resources.
 This reduces the cost and increases the accessibility of the ZTNA solution for all types of businesses and organizations.

+The [Diode Foundation's Bandwidth Growth Program](https://diode.foundation/docs/programs/bandwidth_growth_program.html) is an example of a third party inititave that increases accessibility of zero trust network security around the world.

 ### Benefits to Organizations of Adopting Open ZTNA Products